Outsmart The Crowd By Letting Your Strategy Do The Work

 You won’t believe what happened next: The benchmark 10-year Treasury yield peaked a few weeks later, then fell 170 basis points to today’s near-historic lows.
 So much for a rising interest rate environment.

 Looking back over the past five years, it’s hard to see the wisdom of the crowd when it comes to predicting the direction of interest rates.
-In fact, eyeballing the chart, it is more tempting to believe the opposite is true – that search interest could be a contrarian interest rate indicator.
+In fact, eyeballing the chart, it is more tempting to believe the opposite is true – that internet searches could provide a contrarian interest rate indicator.
 And contrarianism tempts many investors – if only we could zig while everyone else zags!
 In 2020, now that investors are concerned about falling rates, should we start zigging?

 We’re pretty sure investors shouldn’t give in to contrarian temptation.
 When we plot search interest in rising rates against the direction of interest rates in the following 3 months, the data looks noisy and shows no statistical relationship (see that low R2).
 Neither a zig nor a zag appear to justify the cost of doing business – both amount to flailing in the dark.

 We started this discussion to see whether the prevailing sentiment can help us make decisions with regard to interest rates.
 At first examination of the events of late 2018, prevailing sentiment seemed to be a contrarian indicator.
 But on a further evaluation, we couldn’t determine anything meaningful.
 The “crowd,” defined as the financial news media and what everyone is looking at, is neither systematically right nor wrong, so there’s no advantage in trying to interpret its movements.